 You must delete or archive billing transmission logs periodically to prevent the file system from overflowing.
 If data security is an issue, delete or archive the files to a secure location immediately after you run billing.
 Good business practice suggests archiving the files for at least 30 days before discarding them.

-Resolving Payments
+Configuring Delay Intervals for Resolving Payments